IntersectMBO/ouroboros-network/doc/guide.markdown

 Client" in this context (because the KES Agent sends out KES sign keys as a "service")

-A CLI tool, `kes-agent-control`, can be used to generate new KES sign keys and store them in the Agent.
+A CLI tool, `kes-agent-control`, can be used to interact with a running `kes-agent` process.
 The control CLI is called "Control Client" (because it connects to the KES Agent in order to "control" it).
+Through the Control Client, we can command the KES Agent to generate new sign keys, export the corresponding verification key, and we can upload an OpCert, which triggers the KES Agent to start using it.

 And finally, we need a CLI tool for signing KES keys and metadata, producing *Operational Certificates* ("OpCerts"). `cardano-cli` already has functionality